apache/www-site/content/foundation/marks/list/index.md

 This document provides a listing of trademarks of The Apache Software Foundation (ASF).
-You can also read our [formal trademark policy](/foundation/marks/) denoting proper usage of Apache trademarks.
+You can also read our [formal trademark policy](/foundation/marks/) denoting proper use of Apache trademarks.
 [Please see a site map of Trademark resources](/foundation/marks/resources) or [contact us with questions](/foundation/marks/contact).